 There was almost no difference in how professional and beginner SEOs treat backlinks.
 Regardless of their experiences:

-~ 72% of SEOs believe backlinks are a significant ranking factor;
+~ 72% of SEOs believe backlinks are one of the most significant Google ranking factors;

 ~ 24% of SEOs think backlinks are still somewhat important (while many other factors also play a part in the ranking algorithm);